italobarrosme/nezuko/README.md

 - The project uses Next.js version 13.5.23 and the App Router.
 - For tests [Vitest](https://vitest.dev/guide/) are implemented using @testing-library
-- For storage, [zustend](https://next-auth.js.org/) is used, with the "ListToast" component as an example of usage.
+- For storage, [zustend](https://next-auth.js.org/) is used, with the "loading" component as an example of usage.
 - For Auth [Nextauth](https://next-auth.js.org/), provider google like example
 - Prettier eslint and lintstaged for organization code